JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkMapper.md

 - `setMultivaluesRelations` *(Boolean)*:  Whether to decide to return all values in a relation together or separately (Default: False)

-- `setDoExceptionHandling`: If it is set as True, the annotator tries to process as usual and ff exception-causing data (e.g. corrupted record/ document) is passed to the annotator, an exception warning is emitted which has the exception message.

 Example usage and more details can be found on Spark NLP Workshop repository accessible in GitHub, for example the notebook [Healthcare Chunk Mapping](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/Certification_Trainings/Healthcare/26.Chunk_Mapping.ipynb).